CassandraB670/holbertonschool-higher_level_programming/SQL_more_queries/README.md

     You are not allowed to use the JOIN keyword
     The database name will be passed as an argument of the mysql command

+Task 9 - Cities by States
+    File 9-cities_by_state_join.sql

+Write a script that lists all cities contained in the database hbtn_0d_usa.

+    Each record should display: cities.id - cities.name - states.name
+    Results must be sorted in ascending order by cities.id You can use only one SELECT statement
+    The database name will be passed as an argument of the mysql command